-SF State student Gisele Huerta, an undocumented junior French major, is a transfer student from Los Angeles.
+SF State student Gisele, an undocumented junior French major who would like to be known only by her first name, is a transfer student from Los Angeles.
 She explained how she is no stranger to hearing about ICE raids and how SF State –– her new home –– has made her feel safe and have given her a sense of community among other marginalized groups.

-“If something like that happens then you can ask around,” said Huerta.
+“If something like that happens then you can ask around,” said Gisele.